 - Slows carbohydrate breakdown and sugar absorption by adding thickness to the stomach contents.

 - This slows stomach emptying and prevents blood sugar spikes;

-- Produces SCFA which increase insulin sensitivity.
-This means the body is more effective at using insulin and blood sugar levels are controlled;
+- Produces SCFA which increase blood sugars.
+This means the body is more effective at blood sugar levels are controlled;

 - High vegetable intake has been shown to lower the incidence of Type 2 diabetes by 80%.